NENews Brief

 • Net income rose 12% YoY, but adjusted earnings were flat on declining revenue

-• $565M in new contracts pushed the backlog to $7.5bn, roughly 2.5x trailing twelve-month revenue of $3.0bn
+• $565M in new contracts pushed the backlog to $7.5bn — roughly 2.5x trailing twelve-month revenue of $3.0bn

 What Actually Happened

 But look at how the income growth was manufactured.
 Revenue actually declined.
 Adjusted earnings, which strip out one-time items, were flat.
 That 12% GAAP beat likely came from cost timing or below-the-line items, not from the core business generating more cash per rig.
-When revenue drops and GAAP income rises but adjusted earnings don't move, the quality of the beat matters more than the magnitude.
+When revenue drops and GAAP income rises but adjusted earnings don't move, the quality of the beat matters more than the size.

 The Catch

 Noble trades at 22.0x forward earnings at $51.36 a share.
 That is a growth multiple for a company delivering flat adjusted earnings on shrinking revenue.
-The backlog provides visibility, but if dayrates soften through H2 2026 renewals, that $7.5bn number could be built on pricing that compresses margins further.
+The backlog provides visibility.
+But if dayrates soften through H2 2026 renewals, that $7.5bn number could be built on pricing that compresses margins further.
 A big backlog at lower rates is not the same as a big backlog at peak rates.

 Bottom Line